SalesforceCommerceCloud/commerce-sdk-isomorphic/README.md

 **Utility Classes:** Utility classes and methods such as `clientConfig` and `helpers` maintain the same structure as previous versions.

+**NOTES:**

+1. **Type Access**: API class types are accessible through the `<api_class>Types` namespace (e.g., `ShopperProductsTypes`).
+Individual types can be accessed as `ShopperProductsTypes.Product`.

+2. **Type References**: The `References` section under API classes in the generated documentation may show duplicate entries.
+This occurs because types are exported both at their original definition and under the API class namespace.
+Both references point to the same underlying type definition.

 ## :warning: Planned API Changes :warning:

 ### Shopper Context